kbraaten-va/posts/dynamic-components-pt-1.md

 export class App {}
 ```

-Let's start by adding a `div` onto which we will be able to programatically create our component.
+Let's start by adding a `div` onto which we will be able to create our component.

 ```
 import {..., ViewChild, AfterContentInit} from '@angular/core'